Bad Boys II: Development and writing

 In August 1995, the Los Angeles Times reported that producers Jerry Bruckheimer and Don Simpson were planning to make a sequel to Bad Boys, with filming set to begin in 1996.
 Director Tom Dey had re-written a previous draft, and was set to make his directorial debut on the film.
 By 1997, plans were scrapped after Sony executives were dissatisfied with the script.
 Jonathan Dayton and Valerie Faris turned down an offer to direct the film.
 Cormac and Marianne Wibberley were asked by an executive at Jerry Bruckheimer Films to come in with an idea for the sequel, the duo wrote a first draft, pitched it, and Bruckheimer liked it.

 In March 2002, it was reported that Ron Shelton was rewriting the script.
 Jerry Stahl was hired and did a rewrite on Shelton's script, initially brought on board for a week-long rewrite of the script, he wound up staying on for several weeks, Stahl would later claim that only snippets of his dialogue remain in the film.

 John Lee Hancock was then hired by the studio and Bruckheimer to do a rewrite, Michael Bay initially balked at Bruckheimer's choice of Hancock, skeptical that the writer was right for an action movie, as Bruckheimer recalled: "I reminded Michael that John was a director himself, so he knows a director’s problems and how to solve them".
 Hancock was tasked with making the script less simplistic, in addition to adding subplots, and more conflict, giving each protagonist a secret.
 Hancock left after three weeks to start production on The Alamo.
-Judd Apatow was hired to do a rewrite on the script, with assistance from Seth Rogen and Evan Goldberg, according to Rogen, he and Goldberg were broke, so Apatow gave them a bit of money to help him on the script, they ended up contributing a few gags.
+Judd Apatow was hired to do a rewrite on the script, with assistance from Seth Rogen and Evan Goldberg.
+According to Rogen, he and Goldberg were broke, so Apatow gave them a bit of money to help him on the script, and they ended up contributing a few gags.
 After Apatow's rewrite, Brian Koppelman and David Levien were brought in towards the end of shooting to do punch up work on the characters; they worked on the script for a week.

 Other writers, such as Ron Bass, Dick Clement and Ian La Frenais, Larry Ferguson, George Gallo, Tony Gilroy, Dan Gordon, Brian Helgeland, Gregory Allen Howard, Todd Robinson, and Marshall Todd were brought in at various points throughout the developmental process to either write their own draft, or rewrite the script.
 The final screenplay was credited to Ron Shelton and Jerry Stahl, with story credit going to Shelton and the Wibberleys.